-Under the immediate direction of the Sheriff, the Jail Administrator is responsible for the effective, lawful, safe and economical operation of the detention center and staff.
+Under the immediate direction of the Sheriff, the Jail Captain is responsible for the effective, lawful, safe and economical operation of the detention center and staff.
 Constructed in late 2001, the Rice County Detention Center is a 72 bed, state of the art – computer controlled detention facility containing several status specific holding cells; including four general population pods, one female housing pod, detoxification/holding cells, medical/isolation, male and female work release and two maximum security/segregation units.
 There are approximately 12 full-time detention officers who are tasked with the day to day operations and responsibilities of inmate housing procedures, which include; booking and release, property tracking, medication line, visitation management, transport operations and facility security.

 Civil and Records Division: